After the Ascension of the Lord, but before Pentecost,

 First and Third Wednesday at 6:15 PM in Room 9 downstairs in the Saint Joseph Center for informal Questions and Answers.

 Sundays from 9:15 AM to 10:30 AM in the Saint Joseph Room upstairs, across Franklin Street from the Old Chapel.
-Formal classes meet during the school year.
+Formal classes meet during the school year and typically begins mid-August.

 RCIA seeks to be a welcoming and supportive environment where those seeking to learn more about the Catholic faith can grow in knowledge and understanding as they discern a possible call to the sacraments of initiation (Baptism, Confirmation, and Eucharist) or full communion in the sacraments of Confirmation and Eucharist for those already baptized.